Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

 - Next Step, We'll tell Nginx to ignore any problems with finding a favicon.
 We'll also tell it where to find the static assets that we've collected in our projectdir/static directory.
 All of these files have a standand URI prefix of "/static", So we can create a location block to match those requests.
 - Finally, Create a location / {} block to match all other requests.
 Inside of this location, We'll include the standard proxy_params(Forwarding to app server) file included with the Nginx installation and then pass the traffic directly to the gunicorn socket

-Save and close the file when you're finished.
+Save and close the file when We're finished.
 Now we can enable the file by linking it to the sites-enabled directory
 ```
 sudo ln -s /etc/nginx/sites-available/myproject /etc/nginx/sites-enabled
 ```

-Test your Nginx configuration for syntax errors by typing
+Test our Nginx configuration for syntax errors by typing
 ```
 sudo nginx -t
 ```